 What is the treatment for celiac disease?

 The treatment for celiac disease is to stop eating gluten.
 That is easier said than done, but many thousands of people find that they are capable of completely removing gluten from their diet.
 Of course, it does take conscious effort.
 Gluten is found in almost all bread products, pastas, soy sauce, and many, many processed foods.
 However, there are many companies now producing gluten free alternatives, and more are coming out every month.

 What is the long term outcome for people with celiac disease?

 Fortunately, removing gluten from the diet usually reverses the damage that had already been caused.
 Significant improvement is usually noticed within weeks if not days, and continued improvement and healing may go on for 1-2 years.

 Are there other forms of gluten intolerance?

 Many people do not have celiac disease, but it is clear to them that eating gluten is making them sick.
 This is an important topic.
-Be sure to read Part Two in the next newsletter, Understanding Non-Celiac Forms of Gluten Intolerance.
+Read more at Understanding Non-Celiac Forms of Gluten Intolerance.